 Important for Children to understand Ramadan

 The holy month of Ramadan is fast approaching and it is the perfect time to get your kids ready for Ramadan.
 Ramadan is bringing with it a sea of opportunities to attain Allah’s love and blessings.
 While Muslim adults engage in more charity, prayer, and recitations to prepare themselves physically, mentally and spiritually, it is important to begin preparing the little ones for the blessed month as well.
+You can start by getting them a Ramadan girls or boys gift box which is loaded with so many things to do and fun stickers.

 If children do not grasp the purpose and significance of this month, before long they may lose interest to learn and take part in Ramadan activities.
 Your little one may not be fasting this year or even the next, but it is never too early to begin instilling the importance of Ramadan through simple Islamic stories and engaging them in interactive Ramadan activities.